-Ireland is, of course, a Celtic country but in terms of how long it has been populated, the Celts are relative newcomers.
+Although Ireland is, of course, a Celtic country it hasn’t always been the case.
+In terms of how long it has been populated, the Celts are relative newcomers.

 For more than 7,000 years the island was inhabited by people of the Stone Age.
 Very little is known about them although they did leave behind a few clues which has enabled historians and archaeologists to offer us a glimpse of who they were and how they lived.

 The first people in Ireland were hunter gatherers who arrived about 7,000 to 8,000 BC.
 This was quite late compared with most of southern Europe.
 The reason was the climate.